David LaFlamme: Life and career

 For a time he performed with the groups Edge City and Love Gunn in the Bay Area before going solo.
 In 1976, he released the album White Bird on Amherst Records.
-His remake of the song "White Bird" cracked the Billboard Hot 100, peaking at No. 89 that same year.
+His remake of the song "White Bird" cracked the Billboard Hot 100, peaking at number 89 that same year.
 This was followed by the album Inside Out in 1978, also on Amherst Records.
 Both project releases were co-produced by David LaFlamme and Mitchell Froom.

 Under LaFlamme's leadership, It's a Beautiful Day reformed periodically for reunions and special concerts.
-The group first reunited in 1978 to perform at Chet Helms' Tribal Stomp at the Greek Theatre in Berkeley, California, a show which featured future wife Linda Baker (using the stage name Dominique Dellacroix) on vocals.
+The group first reunited in 1978 to perform at Chet Helms' Tribal Stomp at the Greek Theatre in Berkeley, California, a show which featured future wife Linda Baker (using the stage name Dominique Dellacroix) on backing vocals.
 Additional reunion events were consummated between 1996 and 1999 featuring original members of the band.

 From 2000, he performed with a reconstituted group under the name David LaFlamme Band that included his third wife, Linda Baker LaFlamme, and original Beautiful Day drummer Val Fuentes.
 After years of legal wrangling over ownership of the band's name, LaFlamme resumed formal use of It's a Beautiful Day when former manager Matthew Katz let the trademark of the name go unrenewed.

 LaFlamme appeared on the television shows Frasier, Ellen, and Wings, as a strolling violinist who stands right at the table in a restaurant, playing loudly or annoyingly.
 He also contributed to Jefferson Starship's 2008 release, Jefferson's Tree of Liberty.

 In later years, LaFlamme suffered from Parkinson's disease.
 He died in Santa Rosa, California, on August 6, 2023, at the age of 82.